What Our Customers Are Saying

 – Kris Miller, April 2017

 the IFR6 program was exceptionally professional and well run from start to finish.
 The syllabus is particularly well crafted to the material and timeline, and the simulator provides an incredible training experience that cannot be duplicated.
 Highly recommended to anyone considering accelerated or non-accelerated IFR training.
-Further, I wouldn’t hesitate to recommend the CRAFT crew to anyone contemplating any level of pilot certification or instruction.

 – Gerald “Scooter” Harmon, April 2017